 Where is the best place to fish in Costa Rica?
-All the best Costa Rica fishing places and useful things you need to know before fishing are in this article.
+This article contains all the best Costa Rica fishing places and valuable things you need to know before fishing.

-Fishing tours in Costa Rica thrive because the country is filled with exotic fishing places that offer great selections of fish to catch.
+Fishing tours in Costa Rica thrive because the country has exotic fishing places offering great fish selections.

 Whichever month you come in, there is a sure location for your dream Costa Rica fishing vacation.

-To make sure you experience the best fishing in Costa Rica, all it takes is a bit of research regarding the fishing spots most people frequent for specific catches.
+To ensure you experience the best fishing in Costa Rica, all it takes is a bit of research regarding the fishing spots most people frequent for specific catches.